|

 else."

-"I am seeking you to commute my sentence
+"I am seeking you to commute my

-lives I took.
+the lives I took.
 But I can, if I am allowed, help save lives.
 That is the only

 real restitution I can give."

-Some of you reading this may be totally
+Some of you reading this may be

-and respect.
-Equally, some of you may be
+understand and respect.
+Equally, some of

-that if a society is to have the death penalty, then it should be applied
+agree that if a society is to have the death penalty, then it should be applied

 even-handedly and promptly or it should be abolished and replaced with a